Elinor Jenkins: Early life

-She was born 3 September 1893, in Bombay, India.
-Her parents were Sir John Lewis Jenkins KCSI (1857–1912), a civil servant who became Vice President of the Indian Viceroy's Council, and Florence Mildred Trevor.
+She was born on 3 September 1893, in Bombay, India.
+Her parents were Sir John Lewis Jenkins KCSI (1857–1912), a civil servant who became Vice President of the Indian Viceroy's Council, and Florence Mildred Trevor (1870–1956).

+The Jenkins had seven children, Arthur Lewis Jenkins (1892–1917), Elinor May Jenkins (1893–1920), Evan Meredith Jenkins (1896–1985), Joyce Angharad Jenkins (1897–1983), David Llewellyn Jenkins (1899–1969), John (Jock) Vaughan Jenkins (1903–1936) and Owain Trevor Jenkins (1906–1996).

 The family returned to Britain in 1901 and lived in 'The Beehive', Littleham, Exmouth, Devon, where she attended Southlands School in Exmouth.
 On the death of her father the family moved to live at Sussex House, Kew Road, Surrey.

 Poetry

-Her World War 1 poetry was published as "Poems" by Sidgwick and Jackson in 1915, and reissued in 1921 with 16 later poems as "Poems: to which are now added last poems, and a portrait".
+Her First World War poetry was published as Poems by Sidgwick and Jackson in 1915, and reissued in 1921 with 16 later poems as Poems: to which are now added last poems, and a portrait.

 One review in the Western Daily Press noted that "Miss Jenkins writes with deep feeling concerning the departure of dear ones for the war, indeed there is throughout these verses an outpouring of sympathy and love for the men with the valour to dare and the fortitude to die for their country's sake" and "they are weighted with solemn musings and imaginings, and the richness of the language and the appropriateness of metres should win admirers of Miss Jenkins's work."
 The Asiatic Review notes that "This little book of song introduces us to one who, we venture to predict, will be ranked high among the Singers of our land.
 A sad lilt pervades most of these poems: they are mournful, like the times, and whisper of family bereavement and personal sorrow."

+The review in The Scotsman said: "Though there is one piece in this book about lovers walking in a garden and one about feather boats set sailing in a pool; though in form many of the pieces are sonnets, and only one is set in terms of an epitaph; yet thewhole book, by its tone and themes, is elegiac.
+Nearly every piece in it mourns about some aspect of the war or of the distress it has caused to those who show a brave face at home while those dear to them are in the field."

-Another review in The Evening Star says "In 'The Last Evening' she depicts with tender grace and sincere emotion the feelings aroused by the departure of her soldier brother.
+Another review in The Evening Star said "In 'The Last Evening' she depicts with tender grace and sincere emotion the feelings aroused by the departure of her soldier brother.
 It is the picture of a family dinner party from which the young warrior goes straight to the war."